fr4iser90/SimpleDevOpsToolkit/README.md

     While Home Manager might add `$HOME/.local/bin` to your PATH by default depending on your setup, it's cleaner to let Nix manage the symlink location as well.
 A common pattern is to have Nix manage links in a dedicated profile directory that *is* added to your path.

 2.  **Create the Symlink Declaratively (Example using Home Manager):**
-    You need to add an entry to your `home.nix` (or equivalent Home Manager configuration file) to create the symlink.
+    You need to add an entry to your `home.nix` (or add an equivialent nix file) to create the symlink.
 The exact path to your cloned `SimpleDevOpsToolkit.sh` script is needed here.
 Replace `/path/to/your/SimpleDevOpsToolkit` with the actual absolute path where you cloned the repository.

     ```nix
     { config, pkgs, ... }: